 Financial and market risks are the risks that changes in financial or market conditions impair the value of the Society's assets or that the fair value or future cash flows of a financial instrument will fluctuate because of the changes in market prices.
 Investments held by the Society create exposure to these risks.

-17. Commitments:
+16. Commitments:

-The Society is committed to estimated minimum annual payments under operating lease agreements over the next five years and thereafter as follows:
+The Society is committed to estimated minimum annual payments of \$14,674 under operating lease agreements in the next year.